 Jam or Jelly

-I am very open about using shop bought pastry, it’s fast and usually it works out cheaper then making it yourself, especially in the UK where butter is not the cheapest thing in the isle.
+I am very open about using shop bought pastry, it’s fast and usually, it works out cheaper than making it yourself, especially in the UK where butter is not the cheapest thing in the isle.
 The convenience of buying it ready made is brilliant and it makes making turnovers at home a real cinch!

 - 1 medium egg - beaten